Koatty/koatty_container/docs/api/koatty_container.icontainer.reg.md

 ## IContainer.reg() method

-registering an instance of a class to an IOC container.
+Register a class or instance to the container.

- T

 **Signature:**